NextDimensionStudios/metatravelers-contracts/README.md

 The contract will also make one call to Chainlink VRF to determine a randomized startingIndex to be used for metadata shuffling.

-This project is setup using Hardhat and includes unit testing coverage for most of the code.
+This project is setup using Hardhat and includes testing coverage for most of the code.
 Use the following command to run all tests.

 ```shell